Frequently Asked Questions For Treks

 -Daily Walking, if possible with your hiking boots at least 2 miles.

--Walking on high and low elevation will strengthen your calves and leg muscles.
+-Walking on high and low elevations will strengthen your calves and leg muscles.

 -Use a treadmill, set a variety of inclines to simulate a gentle and steep slope